• Skip to primary navigation

 5 stars

-I haven't had a dhal in so long, yours looks so delicious!
-Definitely going to have to give your recipe a try!
+I haven't had a dhal in so long, so made yours and it was so delicious!
+Definitely going to make it again and again!

 Reply